Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 Horizontal bar chart of the top solar developers in Spain by installed capacity

-Iberdrola, Endesa/Enil, EDPR, Naturgy and Acciona — Spain’s five largest energy utilities — collectively own roughly 40% of the top 50 plants by capacity.
-The remaining 60% is split among independent power producers, infrastructure funds (Macquarie, KKR, Q-Energy) and international energy companies (Lightsource BP, EDF Renewables, Sonnedix).
+Spain’s largest energy utilities collectively own roughly 40% of the top 50 plants by capacity.
+The remaining 60% is split among independent power producers, infrastructure funds and international energy companies.
+Want to know exactly who owns each plant?
+Contact us for full ownership data.

 The 2021-2023 Build Wave